The Feminine Playbook: Art of Power

 For Anne Boleyn and King Henry VIII– not only did she seduce her way into monarchical power, but she made him destroy his kingdom for her.
 In her refusal to become his mistress in his marriage to Catherine of Aragon, he, consumed with obsession, divorced his wife and attempted to make Anne his queen.

 Even in Ancient Rome, with Agrippina the Younger and Emperor Claudius, women learned how to hone their charm and skill to play the game.
-Great-granddaughter to the first Emperor Augustus and sister of Caligula, Agrippina grew up within the imperial court, witnessing order and soaking it in.
+Great-granddaughter of Augustus and sister of Caligula, Agrippina became the most powerful woman in the empire in her marriage to Ekperor Claudius.
+Pushing for Nero, her son, to assume absolute control, she poisoned her husband and ensured his throne.

-Exiled by her brother Promely XIII, she worked for alliances to retake ruling over Egypt.
-With Caesar entranced by her, the two of them, through military force, restored her throne.
+Cleopatra famously seduced two empires.
+A political mastermind and strategist, she manipulated Rome’s two most powerful men, Julius Caesar and Mark Antony.
+Cleopatra, with Caesar entranced by her, restored her place as Queen.
 After his murder, she moved to Mark Antony.
 With his found favor, she was granted power over Roman territories alongside her domain.

 To know how to capture a man’s ego is the highest form of control.
 But what happens when the game is over?
 When you lose yourself within it?